General

 Where will BMHC26 be held?

-The BMHC26 In-person conference will take place at the Renaissance Atlanta Waverly Hotel & Convention Center (2450 Galleria Parkway, Atlanta, GA 30339) in Atlanta, GA.
-The room rate and hotel block for BMHC26 attendees will be made available when Conference registration opens in 2026.
+The BMHC26 In-person conference will take place at the Renaissance Atlanta Waverly Hotel & Convention Center : 2450 Galleria Parkway, Atlanta, GA 30339

 Is there a preferred hotel for in-person attendees?

 Yes, the Renaissance Atlanta Wavely Hotel and Convention Center in Atlanta, GA is the host hotel for BMHC26.
-The hotel block for BMHC26 attendees will open when Conference registration opens in 2026.
+Registered attendees will be able to use the reservation link provided within their registration confirmation email to take advantage of the BMHC26 rate, which is $214 (plus taxes and fees) per night.

 Transportation: